chef-boneyard/delivery-cluster/README.md

 $ bundle exec chef-client -z -o delivery-cluster::setup -E test
 ```

-SSH provisioning
+SSH/Kitchen Local Provisioning
 ================
-Included in this cookbook is a `.kitchen.ssh.yml` file that can build test nodes for ssh provisioning.
+Included in this cookbook is a `.kitchen.ssh.yml` file that can build test nodes with test-kitchen for ssh provisioning.

 `KITCHEN_YAML=.kitchen.ssh.yml kitchen list`